 - Amazon EC2 offers excellent bandwidth which increases the time efficiency.

-- Less worry about hardware failure – Failures do occur, however, with AWS EC2, failures occur less often than a traditional dedicated server.
+- Less worry about hardware failure – Failures do occur, however, with AWS EC2 hosting server, failures occur less often than a traditional dedicated hosting server.
 Also, the recovery is much quicker and easier.

 - No CPU suffocation or other usage limitations – It is a common observation that many hosting providers kill long running script of users when they realize their servers are getting exhausted and might crash.
-With AWS, it ain’t a problem anymore.
+With AWS EC2 hosting, it ain’t a problem anymore.

 - Dedicated IP address – It’s yours and yours alone.
 As long as you keep your instance running, you can enhance security and increase privacy of your internal network.